caramel-juni/yt-to-rss/README.md

 # yt-to-rss

-a small python script that converts the `subcriptions.csv` part a youtube takeout export into an RSS reader importable OPML feed.
+a small python script that converts the `subcriptions.csv` part of a youtube takeout export into an RSS reader importable OPML feed.

 ### Usage: